-As a specialist home renovation company in Bath, we design kitchens and bathrooms, remodel properties and transform spaces to create beautiful homes.
+As a specialist home renovation company in Bath, we remodel properties and transform spaces to create beautiful homes.
 To help explain what a home renovation company does, we’ve produced this recent case study to illustrate the full range of our services.

 Home renovation company in bath

-For this renovation, we transformed two neighbouring properties at the same time by extending both into their side returns.
-We’ve described progress on this project in monthly blogs, and use this final communication to tie everything together.
+For this renovation, we extended two neighbouring properties into their side returns at the same time.
+We described the story in monthly blogs, and use this final communication to tie everything together.

 Properties before Renovation

-The neighbours had similar requirements; in particular, to create an open-plan kitchen diner in the side return.
+Both neighbours wanted to create an open-plan kitchen diner in the side return.
 They felt that a collaborative project would save money.
-In fact, this collaboration saved each side around £10000, largely through economy of labour.
+In fact, it saved around £10000 for each client, largely through economy of labour.
 This was in addition to the 50% saving on our project management fee!

 Side Return Extensions

-Initially we produced eight concepts, using 3D visuals to show optional internal and external configurations with floorplans and electrical layouts.
+Initially we produced eight concepts for our clients using 3D visuals.
+Demonstrating optional internal and external configurations, we presented floor plans and electrical layouts.

-Our clients agreed on the common external appearance; glazed, side return extensions to a new boundary wall with three large roof lights each.
-With the internal walls removed, both would have a spacious open plan kitchen diner.
-The main difference internally was a separate utility room for one of the neighbours.
+Our clients first agreed their preferred common external appearance.
+This comprised glazed, side return extensions to a new boundary wall with three large roof lights each.
+Removing internal walls, both sides would boast a spacious open plan kitchen diner.
+The main difference was a separate utility room for one of the neighbours.
 The other neighbour preferred a large island, with washing machine integrated in the kitchen.

 We produced outline drawings for a pre-application to the Council.
 The planning officer confirmed that there were no obvious objections.
-However, we could not invoke permitted development rights because of the roof height exceeding 3m.
-So we had to send a full planning application for which approval was granted without issue.
+However, we could not invoke permitted development rights because the roof height exceeded 3m.
+So we had to submit a full planning application and approval was granted without issue.